ssnake/exercise/README.md

-Create a tested Ruby program to analyses the data folder and summarises:
+Create a tested Ruby program to analyse the data folder and summarise:

 1. For each property, print the calendar events taking place including
    1. booking check-in and check-out dates